percona/portal-doc/docs/advisors/checks/mongodb-dbpath-mount.md

 # MongoDB DBPATH mount

 ## Description
-This check returns a warning if dbpath does not have a dedicated mount point.
+This check warns if **dbpath** does not have a dedicated mount point.

 ## Resolution